-- My Health Record uptake
+- support for people to use their My Health Record

 - health promotion programs

-- childhood immunisation data collection
+- collection of information about childhood immunisation

-- primary care support, including continuing education.
+- support for primary care (GPs), including continuing education

 What health issues do PHNs focus on?

-They focus on the areas their local community needs them to.
+PHNs focus on the areas their local community needs them to.
 As well, they concentrate on issues identified by the Australian Government as important, including: